GET THE NOSE JOB SURGERY YOU’VE ALWAYS WANTED IN SYDNEY

 Often referred to as a ‘nose job’, a rhinoplasty is a surgery that seeks to fix any structural, shape, size and functional shortcomings of the nose.
-As an integral feature of the face, the nose plays a huge part in determining what someone looks like.
+As the central aesthetic subunit of the face, the nose plays, perhaps the most defining part in determining our look.
 Because of this, reshaping the nose is often considered one of the most challenging facial aesthetic procedures.
 Unlike other aesthetic or reconstructive procedures, in rhinoplasty the shape and appearance of the nose continues to evolve long after the original surgery is complete.
 This is mainly because it involves manipulation of nasal cartilages, which are relatively elastic, and also because of the surrounding forces transmitted from the skin envelope and facial muscles.

 WHAT TO EXPECT BEFORE AND AFTER RHINOPLASTY SURGERY

 During the initial consultation, Dr Farhadieh will go over your previous medical history by asking for information on the following things:

 - High blood pressure